About

 News

 - January 2025 - Our paper “High-probability Convergence Bounds for Online Nonlinear Stochastic Gradient Descent Under Heavy-tailed Noise’’ got accepted at the International Conference on Artificial Intelligence and Statistics (AISTATS).
-See you in Thailand!

 - January 2025 - Our paper “Distributed Center-based Clustering: A Unified Framework’’ got accepted at IEEE Transactions on Signal Processing.